shiyanshirani/atlan-backend-task/README.md

 ### Dataset

-This is a cli file which takes arguments to create dataset for various cases. `/dataset/generateData.py` creates sample dataset using `Faker` package which is create for creating testing database.
+This is a cli file which takes arguments to create dataset for various cases. `/dataset/generateData.py` creates sample dataset using `Faker` package which is designed for creating testing database.

 # Explaination

 1. Problem 1: `slangs.slangsFunc` is called in the `app.py` file and in that function we are reading a dataset and going through each row at a time and checking for slangs so that they can be stored.
 The function is not created with as such requirements becuse of less information provided.
-I have made a basic function to search for words ending with the letter `n` and storing only those in a new directory `/output/{name_given}.csv` in this case `/output/slangs_filtered.csv`.
+I have made a basic function to search for words ending with the letter `'n'` and storing only those in a new directory `/output/{name_given}.csv` in this case `/output/slangs_filtered.csv`.

-2. Problem 2: An `MONTLY_INCOME=[int]` is assigned in this package which can be changed as desired in future and a loop is implemented so that employees with montly savings greater than montly income are flagged and sent back and the output is being stored in `/output/filtered_savings.csv`.
+2. Problem 2: An `MONTLY_INCOME=[int]` is assigned in this package which can be changed as desired in future and a loop is implemented so that employees with monthly savings greater than monthly income are flagged and sent back and the output is being stored in `/output/filtered_savings.csv`.

 3. Problem 3: This task is to convert all their wanting data onto **Google Sheets** wherein they could connect their CRM.
-In this case I generated a sample dataset which is converted onto **Google Sheets** using `Google Drive API` and linking the scopes provied in the _docs_.
-The `clientsecret.json` is the credentials to access the API and write all the data onto `Google Drive` in _sheets_.
+In this case I generated a sample dataset which is converted into **Google Sheets** using `GOOGLE DRIVE API` and linking the scopes provied in the _docs_.
+The `client_secret.json` is the credentials to access the API and write all the data onto `Google Drive` in _sheets_.
    `client_secret.json` will be changed according to production settings

 ```console